Cyberpathology: 3. Cybergenic stress syndrome

 It is defined by Norman as "that constellation of interrelated emotional, physiological, and behavioral signs and symptoms that accompany frustration, irritation, and hostility which, although provoked by interaction with computer hardware, software, network, and related 'help' systems, results in aggression toward people or organizations to the ultimate detriment of the person affected."

 4. Computer anger/rage

 Computer anger is defined by Wilfong (2006, p.
 1003) as "strong feelings of displeasure and negative cognitions in response to a perceived failure to perform a computer task."
 A similar term is computer rage, which is defined by Norman as "the physical bashing and verbal abuse of a computer or computer-related item."
 Wilfong (2006) found that computer self-efficacy beliefs had the largest significant relationship with both computer anxiety and anger.
 Likert-type scales can be used to measure computer anger.

+Optical health

+Optometry & ophthalmology are the two secondary specialties.

+Disorder categories

+1. Epilepsy

+Digital addict can lead to flashing lights and quickly changing colours that lead to epilepsy.

+2. Seizure

+Digital addict can also lead to grainy pixels with random colours in screen that lead to seizures.

+3. Dry eye syndrome

+4. The Three Twenties (20-20-20) Rule

+The 20-20-20 rule is a simple guideline to prevent digital eye strain from prolonged screen time: Every 20 minutes, look at something 20 feet away for at least 20 seconds.
+This break allows the eye muscles to relax by shifting focus from a nearby screen to a distant object, which helps reduce symptoms of digital eye strain such as dryness, irritation, blurred vision, and headaches.
+Every 20 minutes, set a reminder or timer to take a break from your screen.
+If you look 20 feet away, shift your gaze to an object that is approximately 20 feet (about 6 meters) away.
+For 20 seconds, Hold your focus on this distant object for at least 20 seconds.

 Online help

 Individuals with symptoms of cyberpathology could turn to a computer for psychological help.
 There are large amounts of mental health information available online.
 And the number is growing dramatically with time.
 However, the information varies greatly in reliability.

 Psychologists also looked into the possibility of conducting psychotherapy online (e.g., Christensen, Griffiths, & Jorm, 2004, Griffiths, 2005, and Mallen, 2005).